Post job

 Clinical case manager job in New York, NY

-Tax Counsel - reporting directly to head of US tax Our client, a leading global investment fund (multi-strategy) 60B+ AUM, is seeking a seasoned Tax Associate with experience at a top-tier law firm and/or money manager/large investment fund to join their tax team.
-This role will focus primarily on tax advisory matters and will encompass a broad range of work, including strategic acquisitions, restructurings, compensation matters, trading activities, contract negotiations, and risk management.
-The ideal candidate will bring: Strong communication skills with the ability to engage effectively across teams and with clients Not afraid of how numbers are affecting the companies bottom line A collaborative, team-oriented mindset Hands-on experience advising clients on complex tax issues At least 3 years of relevant experience at a major law firm and/or significant comparable in-house work Submit all applications to Greg Sokol ************************ ************
+Tax Counsel Our client, a leading global investment fund (multi-strategy) 60B+ AUM, is seeking a seasoned Tax Associate with experience at a top-tier law firm and money manager/large investment fund experience to join their tax team.
+This tax advisory role will encompass a broad range of work, including strategic acquisitions, restructurings, compensation matters, trading activities, contract negotiations, and risk management.
+The ideal candidate will bring: Strong communication skills with the ability to engage effectively across teams and with clients Not afraid of how numbers are affecting the company's bottom line A collaborative, team-oriented mindset Hands-on experience advising clients on complex tax issues At least 3 years of relevant experience at a major law firm and/or significant comparable in-house work Submit all applications to Greg Sokol ************************ ************

 • Board Certified Behavior Analyst